American Red Cross: Training services

-In addition to basic level certifications in the above courses the American Red Cross also offers Instructor level courses and Instructor Trainer (IT) level courses.
-Instructor level courses are designed to teach participants how to become instructors for American Red Cross courses, whereas Instructor Trainer courses (also known as Instructor Trainer Academies) are designed to certify current instructors to become Instructor Trainers, or people who can teach Instructor level courses.
+In addition to basic level certifications in the above courses, the American Red Cross also offers instructor-level courses.
+Instructor-level courses are designed to teach participants how to become instructors or instructor trainers for American Red Cross courses.
+Instructor Trainer Academies are designed to certify current instructors to become instructor trainers, or people who can teach instructor-level courses.

 Training Services has an online store where you can purchase supplies including First Aid Kits, CPR key chains, flashlights, and emergency radios.

-2018 mannequin change

-In early 2018 all courses offered by the American Red Cross switched to BigRed mannequin.
-The investment cost $1.8 million and increased participants' understanding of the purpose of compressions during CPR.

 Course offerings

-There are three entities that can run American Red Cross courses; The American Red Cross, Authorized Providers, and Licensed Training Providers.
-The American Red Cross runs many of its own courses that can be conducted on land such as First Aid/CPR/AED and Basic Life Support for Healthcare Providers.
-There are a number of courses that require aquatic facilities to run, such as Lifeguarding and Water Safety Instructor.
-These courses are generally left to Authorized Providers (colleges, government agencies, fire departments, community centers) and to Licensed Training Providers (LLC. or Inc.).
+American Red Cross courses may be conducted by volunteers, contractors, or employees of the Red Cross, or may be conducted by American Red Cross Licensed Training Providers (LTPs) (sometimes called Training Providers).
+The American Red Cross runs many of its own courses that can be conducted on land such as First Aid/CPR/AED and basic life support.
+There are a number of courses that require aquatic facilities to run, such as lifeguarding and swimming and water safety.
+These courses are generally left to Licensed Training Providers (colleges, government agencies, fire departments, community centers).

 Scientific Advisory Council

-The Scientific Advisory Council is a panel including over 50 nationally recognized medical, scientific, aquatics, and academic experts from across the United States.
+The Scientific Advisory Council is a panel including over 60 nationally and internationally recognized medical, scientific, aquatics, and academic experts from across the United States.
+Sub-council members conduct and gather research all throughout the world while experts within the council study and review this research and the science behind it.
+As of late, they have learned to perfect how to access more swim resources and swim safety.